menu icon

 Instructions

-• In a medium bowl, combine the cake mix, pudding mix, eggs, water, Rum, and vegetable oil.
-Mix until combined.
+• In a medium bowl, mix cake mix, pudding mix, eggs, water, rum, and oil until combined.

 Notes